Shaking NOM's piggy bank: MN Board lends a hand

 KEEP READING: Campaign board rejects NOM’s efforts to shield donors in gay marriage battle [Minn.
 Independent]

 Not sure what's next, as it's a near certainty that their conservative superstar lawyer, James Bopp, is planning any and every way to drag feet on this.
-But it's becoming increasingly clear that NOM's closet does not take precedent over this nation's commitment to fair and clean elections.
+But it's becoming increasingly clear that NOM's closet does not take precedence over this nation's commitment to fair and clean elections.
 Increasingly clear that the actuality of taking away people's rights under the cover of darkness is much more threatening than the anti-equality crowd's self-victimizing fables.

 comments powered by Disqus